An intense fire quickly swept through a two-story building in downtown San Diego Monday.

-“It was huge, it was on top of that,” Adam said referring to the apartment building.
+“It was huge, it was on top of that,” she said referring to the apartment building.

 One person was taken to UCSD Medical Center to be treated for smoke inhalation.
 A Chihuahua died and a cat was saved officials said.